-We are pleased to announce that the UK Health Research Analysis 2018 – the fourth in the nationwide health research landscaping report series – will be published in Spring 2019.
+We are pleased to announce that the UK Health Research Analysis 2018 – the fourth in the nationwide health research landscaping report series – will be published in Summer 2019.

 Below is a summary for new funders on how to participate and we will be accepting submissions from the beginning of January 2019, for awards active in the calendar year 2018.
 On our sub–pages you will also find